secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/gmbh-benefits-germany/index.html.md

 - Team members must register their parental leave, in writing (wet signature), 7 weeks before the desired start date if your child is under 3 years old, and 13 weeks prior to the desired start date if your child is between 3 and 8 years old.
 At the same time it must be declared for which periods within two years parental leave is to be taken.
 - A request for parental leave by facsimile or email does not comply with the written form requirement and is therefore void.
 - Please register your leave, in addition to the written application, by emailing leaves@gitlab.com.
-- Submit your Parental Leave in PTO by Roots by selecting the `Parental Leave` option.
+- Submit your Parental Leave in PTO by Deel by selecting the `Parental Leave` option.

 - Please familiarize yourself with [GitLab's Parental Leave policy](https://about.gitlab.com/handbook/total-rewards/benefits/general-and-entity-benefits/#parental-leave).